rsm-hcd/react-finderjs/README.md

 Parameter | Type | Description
 ----------|------|------------
 className | string | Custom class name for the wrapping div createItemContent | Function | Define how each item is rendered.
+Parameters (config, item).
 The first parameter passed in is the config object and the second is the item object that is currently being iterated on.
-It should return an HTML Element. data| Array | Data source is a array of objects onItemSelected| Function | Callback function when item selected onLeafSelected| Function | Callback function when leaf node selected onColumnCreated| Function | Callback function when column is created
+It should return an HTML Element. data| Array | Data source is a array of objects onItemSelected| Function | Callback function when item selected.
+Parameters: (item, domItem) onLeafSelected| Function | Callback function when leaf node selected.
+Parameters: (item) onColumnCreated| Function | Callback function when column is created.
+Parameters: (domColumn)

 ### Data